Best Email to Notion Tools in 2026 (Complete Comparison)

 - If you need outbound email from Notion: NotionSender is the only option for two-way integration.

-- If you already use Zapier/Make: Adding an email-to-Notion automation to your existing platform works, but the email body conversion won't be as good as purpose-built tools.
+- If you already use Zapier/Make: Adding an email-to-Notion automation to your existing platform works, but expect the email body conversion to be a weak point.

 - If you only need forwarding: Both Quicktion and TaskRobin work well.
 Quicktion also gives you the add-on option if you change your mind later.